 Lastly, install a mobile security app to keep your smartphones safe and secure.
 Trend Micro Mobile Security has the most up-to-date protection you need on your mobile devices.
 In addition to a malware and virus scan, Mobile Security can detect fake apps that can potentially steal your private and sensitive information.

-You can download Trend Micro Mobile Security for both your Android and iOS (with a secure QR Code scanner) devices.
+You can download Mobile Security for both your Android and iOS (with a secure QR Code scanner) devices.

-The Trend Micro QR Code scanner is also available for free on the Google Play store.
+The Trend Micro QR Scanner scanner is also available for free on the Google Play store.